fuse-box/fuse-box/docs/electron.md

 Electron launcher must consist of bundle.
 FuseBox manages bundles automatically, therefore the amount of bundles varies.
 Therefore we must tell FuseBox to create a single bundle for that matter.

-Use the `useSingleBundle` field to achive that:
+Use the `useSingleBundle` field to achieve that:

 ```ts
 fusebox({